swarajb-778/Collaborito/PROGRESS.md

 - ✅ Configured GitHub Actions for CI/CD

 ### Task 2: Supabase Backend Initialization ✅
-- ✅ Created a Supabase project
+- ✅ Created a Supabase project with URL: https://ekydublgvsoaaepdhtzc.supabase.co
-- ✅ Configured Supabase URL and API keys in the app
+- ✅ Configured Supabase API keys in the app
 - ✅ Designed database schema
   - Tables for users, profiles, projects, project_members, tasks, messages, and more
   - Added additional tables for notifications, invitations, and AI integration